 Hilton beach area is generally divided into three sections, and each separation draws in its own unique beachgoers.

 On the southern side of Hilton Beach, there is the Surfer’s beach which is one of the most popular places to catch a wave and a favorite among the local surfers.

 In the middle area of Hilton Beach, you will find the gay beach.
 A popular hub notably marked by rainbow flags and welcoming anyone, this gay-friendly beach one of the most popular places year-round but particularly busy during the famous Tel Aviv Pride week.

 North Hilton Beach

 Lastly, in the most northern reach of the Hilton beach, you will find the Hof Haklavim which translates to the dog beach.
 Here locals bring their furry friends to enjoy a cool dip in the water.
-Dogs are able to run around off leash so keep this in mind if you do not wish to sit near the dogs as the run freely along the beach.
+Tel Aviv dogs are able to run around off leash so keep this in mind if you do not wish to sit near the dogs as the run freely along the beach.